Our specialties

 • There will be 25 questions in the component, and a two-hour duration.

-• A new scoring system to align with the question format and use of standard setting will be used.
+• A scoring system to align with the question format and use of standard setting is used.

 • The component will not include cases where the images would be considered as ‘normal’.

-The coverage of chest, musculoskeletal and abdominal X-rays will fall approximately within the ranges indicated below:
+The coverage of chest, musculoskeletal and abdominal X-rays falls approximately within the ranges indicated below:

 • CXR: 50-60% of the set